Kapsan faction incident: Background

-The Kapsan faction sought to name Pak the successor of Kim Il-sung.
-As an initial move, they helped Kim Il-sung purge Kim Chang-nam, a prominent political theorist, but only to make room for Pak.
-The faction members started exalting Pak's words as "teachings" equal to those of Kim Il-sung.
+The Kapsan faction sought to name Pak the successor of Kim Il Sung.
+As an initial move, they helped Kim Il Sung purge Kim Chang-nam, a prominent political theorist, but only to make room for Pak.
+The faction members started exalting Pak's words as "teachings" equal to those of Kim Il Sung.
 Memoirs of members of the original Kapsan faction had been published since the early 1960s, starting with Pak Tal in 1963 and followed by Yi Je-sun, brother of Yi Hyo-sun, in 1964.
-An album from 1964 had Pak Tal and Pak Kum-chol's photos printed next to that of Kim Il-sung.
+An album from 1964 had Pak Tal and Pak Kum-chol's photos printed next to that of Kim Il Sung.
 When Pak Kum-chol's wife Choe Chae-ryon died, Kim To-man, who was the Director of the Propaganda and Agitation Department (PAD) of the party, produced a work called An Act of Sincerity – described variously as either a film or a stage play – that portrayed her devotion to her husband.
-Kim Il-sung disapproved of it and implied that it exhibited misplaced loyalty.
+Kim Il Sung disapproved of it and implied that it exhibited misplaced loyalty.
 Kim To-man also had Pak's birthplace rebuilt.
-An unauthorized biography on Pak was apparently made while dissemination of propaganda materials on Kim Il-sung was neglected.
-These actions were perceived of as ultimate acts of disloyalty toward Kim Il-sung.
+An unauthorized biography on Pak was apparently made while dissemination of propaganda materials on Kim Il Sung was neglected.
+These actions were perceived as ultimate acts of disloyalty toward Kim Il Sung.

 Pak was soon condemned by Choe Yong-gon, chairman of the Standing Committee of the Supreme People's Assembly (SPA), of proliferating "feudal, Confucian ideas".
-Pak was accused of not supporting the party's military line; he openly ridiculed Kim Il-sung's slogan "one against a hundred" by concluding that a literal interpretation of it could not be true.
+Pak was accused of not supporting the party's military line; he openly ridiculed Kim Il Sung's slogan "one against a hundred" by concluding that a literal interpretation of it could not be true.
 Production plans that were his responsibility, it was said, were not met.
 Pak was accused of promoting the old Kapsan Operation Committee members into important posts.
 The faction, it was claimed, was familialist and regionalist.
 Pak's ally Yi Hyo-sun, director of the General Bureau of South Korean Affairs, was blamed for failures of covert operations in South Korea.
 Furthermore, his subordinate Rim Chun-chu was said to have neglected South Korean operations in order to concentrate on publishing a novel.
-The factionalists were also said to be "revisionists" and having forced people to read "feudalist" literature from the time of the Joseon dynasty.
-These actions, without the approval of Kim Il-sung, were seen as serious acts of undermining his cult of personality and authority.
+The factionalists were also said to be "revisionists" and having forced people to read "feudalist" literature from the time of the Joseon period.
+These actions, without the approval of Kim Il Sung, were seen as serious acts of undermining his cult of personality and authority.
 The faction was also seen as pro-Chinese, contrary to the pro-Moscow line of Kim.